sybila/biodivine-lib-bdd/README.md

 [![Crates.io](https://img.shields.io/crates/l/biodivine-lib-bdd?style=flat-square)](https://github.com/sybila/biodivine-lib-bdd/blob/master/LICENSE)
 [![GitHub top language](https://img.shields.io/github/languages/top/sybila/biodivine-lib-bdd?style=flat-square)](https://github.com/sybila/biodivine-lib-bdd)

+## Profile Capture

+This branch contains a modified version of the library which automatically produces "profile data" from all executed operations.
+Profile consists of all binary operations performed by the library and depends on the size of the larger operand.
+Specifically, we say that a profile is `big-big-big` if all operands and result are roughly the same size (up to 0.5x) and then we distinguish `big-big-small` (operands equal, result small), up to `big-small-empty`.
+Here `small` means the second operand is `<0.5` of the larger one, and result is `empty`.

+The information is stored in the folder `/perf` and files are named as `profile-type.size.op.left/right.bdd` where `profile-type` is explained above, `size` is the number of nodes in the larger BDD and `A/B` is `left/right` operand.

+The collector will keep track of max size of BDD in each category and output a new benchmark instance if a BDD with at least +10% nodes is encountered.
+The capture only happens for BDD with 100 or more nodes.
+We don't capture bit flips, as these don't really change the size of the BDD.

+To enable collection of performance data, compile with `--features capture_profile`.

 # Biodivine/LibBDD

 This crate provides a basic implementation of binary decision diagrams (BDDs) — a symbolic data